yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/create-clusters.md

 If you are creating a **Paid** cluster, set the following additional options:

-- **Fault Tolerance** determines how resilient the cluster is to node and cloud zone failues:
+- **Fault Tolerance** determines how resilient the cluster is to node and cloud zone failures:

   - **None** - single node, with no replication or resiliency.
 Recommended for development and testing only.
   - **Node Level** - a minimum of 3 nodes deployed in a single availability zone with a [replication factor](../../../architecture/docdb-replication/replication/) (RF) of 3.
 YugabyteDB can continue to do reads and writes even in case of a node failure, but this configuration is not resilient to cloud availability zone outages.
 For horizontal scaling, you can scale nodes in increments of 1.